PierreBio/Minicraft/README.md

 # Minicraft

 This project is carried out in the context of the Engineering Degree of **CNAM-ENJMIN**.
-It was madde by Pierre Billaud and Victor Couturieux.
+It was made by Pierre Billaud and Victor Couturieux.

 <sub>Made in __C++__</sub>